vitiral/wake/DESIGN.md

 `pkgVer` of all root packages (given by `pkgReqs`) and **all** of their recursive dependencies such that the result can be theoretically built.

-To do this, the package manager must solve the dependency heiarchy for the specific use-case of every package.
+To do this, the Package Manager must solve the dependency heiarchy for the specific use-case of every package.
 In some cases (i.e.  python), this means that there might be restrictions on the number of versions of each package within a **dependency group**, which is defined as the recursive build